gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 ![Hello World project in VS Code](01-hello-world-vscode.png)

-_Note: Again, the editor shown here is Visual Studio.
+_Note: Again, the editor shown here is Visual Studio Code.
 If you’re using a different editor, it will look a little different._

 Let’s take a look at the code that powers the home page.